-The Wanborough Show is now only a couple of weeks away and we thought you might like a bit of advance warning about some of the special classes this year.
+The Wanborough Show is now only a few weeks away and we thought you might like a bit of advance warning about some of the special classes this year.

 Once again this year you can create a living garden in the confines of any wheeled conveyance about the size of a wheelbarrow.
 It must contain plants and any other added materials to fit the theme.
 The theme for 2019 is ‘Earth’s Riches’, inspired by the theming from the Flower Art section, and with special thanks to Mrs Dorothy Baker, our judge for the Floral Art.

-We’ve also introduced some new categories, like Wanborough’s best kept lawn.
-Our judge, Tony Glasscoo from the Wanborough Bowls Club, will come around and judge your lawn in the week before the Show, and if anyone knows about perfectly kept grass, it must be him!
-We also have a new ‘Tallest Sunflower’ competition to be measured the day before the show – remember, categories are also open to children, and the tallest sunflower would be a great way to get young people growing .
+We’ve also introduced some new categories, We have continued the new ‘Tallest Sunflower’ class (to be measured the day before the show) – remember, categories are also open to children, and the tallest sunflower would be a great way to get young people growing .
 This class will remain in the schedule, so that you can prepare early next year.